Dyalog/HttpCommand/docs/userguide.md

 ```
  resp ← HttpCommand.Get 'some-url'
 :If resp.IsOK ⍝ use the IsOK function from the result namespace
-    ⍝ code to handle bad request
+    ⍝ code to process the response
 :Else
-    ⍝ code to process the response
+    ⍝ code to handle bad request
 :EndIf
 ```

 If you expect to make several `HttpCommand` calls, you may want to create an instance and then update the necessary settings and execute the `Run` method for each call.
-This is particularly useful when the requests are made to the same host as the connection to the host will be kept open, unless the host itself closes it.
+This can be useful when the requests are made to the same host as the connection to the host will be kept open, unless the host itself closes it.

 ```
  hc←HttpCommand.New 'get'  ⍝ here we expect all requests to be HTTP GET